 An electrical sub panel is essentially a separate hub at a midpoint between the main service panel, and whatever branch circuits the wiring is going to.
 An electrical sub panel can also be known as a service sub panel or circuit breaker sub panel.
-In essence, an electrical sub panel can be considered a tiny service panel.
+In essence, an sub electrical panel can be considered a tiny service panel.

-Though not as common, even some manufactured homes make use of sub panels for the differentiation of their electrical service and circuitry.
+Though not as common, even some manufactured homes make use of sub electrical panels for the differentiation of their electrical service and circuitry.

 For the sake of differentiation of electrical circuitry within a home, an electric sub panel will service one different area that has a discrete function, such as a cooking area, shop, workplace, or addition.

-The setup of a sub panel should rarely ever be your first option when you need more space inside of your main panel.
+The setup of a sub electric panel should rarely ever be your first option when you need more space inside of your main panel.
 First, you should search for any slots that might be filled with available circuit breakers.
 Second, even if a slot is loaded, you can purchase a tandem breaker that shares one slot, however, deliver the same quantity of electrical output.